kekerocker/AhoyTestProject/README.md

 How to work with it:

 1.)
-In the main menu ou have EditText, write city name in it, it will mare api request and find weather info for this location;
+In the main menu ou have EditText, write city name in it, it will make api request and find weather info for this location;

 2.)
 If you press "Add to favourites" this city will be saved in local DB;